-In a private company, where there is no public market in the shares and no immediately available share value, care needs to be taken with the design of the scheme and we can guide you through how to structure your plan, communicate it, administer it and ensure its ongoing compliance:
+In a private company, where there is no public market in the shares and no immediately available share value care needs to be taken with the design of the scheme and we can guide you through how to structure your plan, communicate it, administer it and ensure its ongoing compliance:

 The simplest scheme will allow employees to exercise share options and thereby hold shares only momentarily before the company is sold.
 This gives employees an economic stake without full ownership rights.